-- So even if it contains a plastic coating, or some other form of plastic barrier to water and grease. - The rules apply to food packaging if it is containers or boxes from which the food can be consumed without further preparation and directly from the package.
+- The rules apply to cups and food containers made entirely or partially of plastic.
+So even if it contains a plastic coating, or some other form of plastic barrier to water and grease. - The rules apply to food packaging if it is containers or boxes from which the food can be consumed without further preparation and directly from the package.
 Bags and wrappers are not included. - · The rules also apply to cups and food packaging made from biobased and biodegradable plastics.